It has been six years since the first issue of Chidusz was published. Read more about the content of the birthday issue below.

 “If you don’t fall asleep, a Jew will come”

-Salim comes from Gaza, but for five years he has been living in Sweden.
-He is easily persuaded to meet and talk, but first he wants to make sure Chidusz does not receive any funding from the Israeli government.
-He also asks not to disclose his real name.
+Salim comes from Gaza, but for five years now he has been living in Sweden.
+He is easily persuaded to meet and talk, but first he wants to make sure Chidusz doesn’t receive funding from the Israeli government.
+He also asks to not disclose his real name.
 For several hours he talks about his life in the Gaza Strip and the oppression from Israel, Hamas, Egypt, and the Palestinian authorities.
-It is not a black-and-white story, as many activists, politically involved either on the side of Israel or Palestine, would like to see, but rather a black-and-black story about the tragic lives of the Gaza Strip inhabitants.
+It is not a black-and-white story, as many activists, politically involved either on the side of Israel or Palestine, would like to see it, but rather a black-and-black story about the tragic lives of the Gaza Strip residents.

 Mieczysław Wajnberg – a composer rediscovered